 Thank you for your desire to serve at Calvary Chapel!
-At a recent orientation meeting, Pastor Tim Molter shared a vision for our volunteers.
+At a recent Volunteer Training / Orientation Meeting, Pastor Tim Molter shared a vision for our volunteers.
 Here are some keys points he shared:

 - We want people who are born-again Christians (John 3:3-7,16) called by God to join us in this work.
-The way people connect with serving at Calvary Chapel is to either ask to serve or when a volunteer senses someone has a gifting in an area where they could help the church family to ask them to pray about serving.
+The way people connect with serving at Calvary Chapel is to either ask to serve or when a volunteer senses someone has a gift in an area where they could help the church family to ask them to pray about serving.

 - Serving flows from your relationship with Jesus.
 Make sure you’re spending time with God each day.
 Your love for Jesus will overflow into the way you serve.
 You can’t give what you don’t have.
 It is imperative that we keep close to our call, close to the mission, and close to God.
 You’ll need to read/listen to your Bible, pray regularly, and be in fellowship with the church.

-- You are not “just” a volunteer.
-You are family, and you’re helping people in a real way.
+- You are not “just” a volunteer, but family, and helping people in a real way.
 Together we are the church, the Body of Christ.
 We bear each other’s burdens and rejoice in each other’s joys.

-- We pray you look forward to serving each week.
-If not take a week off or two to help avoid burn-out.
+- We want you to look forward to serving.
+If not, take a week off or two to help avoid burn-out.
 The more we have someone who can fill-in for us, be on a rotating schedule, the better we can all remain healthy.
 This is why we desire to equip teams and do the work of ministry together.

-- If you have a question–ask!
+- If you have a question, please ask!
 We want to make sure you have everything you need.
-You also have a perspective that we need to hear so please share your feedback with us.
+You also have a perspective that we need to hear, so please share your input for decision-making.

 - God sees your acts of service.
 Hebrew 6:10 says, “God is not unjust; He will not forget your work and the love you have shown Him as you have helped His people and continue to help them.”
-Make sure you serve in response to the Lord and your love for Him and others.
+When you serve the Lord, stay motivated by His love for you.

 - Shadow an Experienced Volunteer & See How To

-- Serve & Get Feedback from Experienced Volunteer
+- Serve & Get/Give Feedback with other Volunteers